Rabidscoobie/SC-Joystick-Configuration/index.md

   2. Only one button can be mapped to each function.
   3. Any custom button functions must be implemented on the Arduino, requiring all actions be mapped to an Arduino "joystick button".

 To remove these limitations, multiple options exist.
 The solution I chose is one I discovered on the SC forums.
-WhiteMagic's **Joystick Gremlin [\[7\]](#reference-list)** was developed to utilize "virtual joysticks" which can be linked to the physical joysticks in many ways.
+WhiteMagic's Joystick Gremlin was developed to utilize "virtual joysticks" which can be linked to the physical joysticks in many ways.

 ### vJoy